-With the value that Switchboard can provide for institutional initiatives and the betterment of the community, keeping Switchboard top of mind is paramount in giving it the time and attention that is needed to foster a thriving, active community that is supportive and active and helps fulfill the mission of your institution.
-As busy professionals it’s easy for something like Switchboard to be placed on the back burner as needs and demands arise (e.g. last minute planning for a big event), but if the Switchboard is out of sight, it will be out of mind － a detriment to both the community, the mission of your office, and the mission of your institution.
+Keeping Switchboard top of mind for your community is paramount in creating a thriving, active community that supports students and alumni and helps fulfill the mission of your institution.
+As busy professionals, it’s easy to put Switchboard on the back burner as needs and demands arise, but if your Switchboard is out of sight, it will be out of mind—a detriment to both the community, the mission of your office, and the mission of your institution.

 Keeping Switchboard top of mind, though, is not an arduous, draining endeavor.
-With a small amount of planning and prioritization, you can establish simple routines and sources of accountability that ensure Switchboard is given the proper amount of time and energy to grow and flourish, supporting your work, the community, and the institution.
+With a small amount of planning and prioritization, you can establish simple routines and sources of accountability that ensure Switchboard is given the proper amount of time and energy to grow and flourish.

 How to keep Switchboard top of mind

 A) Use the last 5 minutes of the day to check Switchboard and comment on at least one ask or offer.

 B) Schedule 15 minutes on one day every week that you devote to Switchboard planning, activity, talking with another stakeholder about it, or data analysis.

 A) Carve out time in every team meeting to talk about Switchboard updates, plans, etc.